heroiclabs/nakama-docs/docs/gameplay-tournaments.md

 Find tournaments which have been created on the server.
 Tournaments can be filtered with categories and via start and end times.
 This function can also be used to see the tournaments that an owner (usually a user) has joined.

-Setting the start and end time parameters to `-1` returns the ongoing and future tournaments.
+Omitting the start and end time parameters returns the ongoing and future tournaments.

 Setting the end time parameter to `0` only includes tournaments with no end time set in the results.